yuxincs/scc/README.md

 A Simple C Compiler Written in C For Compiler Course Project.

-It aims only to compile a subset of C Standard to X86 Assembly.
+It aims only to compile a subset of C Standard to MIPS Assembly.

+The generated MIPS code can thus be run on any MIPS simulators or in real environment that supports MIPS.
+For test I run the code on QtSPIM, a good MIPS simulator for both Windows and Linux.

 With syntax and semantic checks available, I aim to make the compiler as complete as possible though it is just a toy compiler.